-The World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), and other public health authorities have all reached a consensus about the importance of face masks.
-When mask-wearing is paired with handwashing and social distancing, it can do a lot to curb the spread of a respiratory disease like COVID-19.
+The World Health Organization (WHO), the Centers for Disease Control and Prevention (CDC), and other public health authorities have all reached a consensus about the importance of organic face masks.
+When mask-wearing is paired with handwashing and social distancing, it can do a lot to curb the spread of a respiratory disease like Covid.
 Mask-wearing also contributes to community health; more people wearing masks means that there’s less leeway for the virus to spread via infected respiratory droplets.
 If someone suspects that they’ve contracted Covid, they will be able to shield other people from catching it if they’re wearing their mask correctly.

 This assumes, however, that the right type of face covering is being used and that the face mask is worn in the proper manner.
 Unfortunately, there are still some cases in which people use the wrong type of face covering or don’t wear their masks the way they’re meant to be worn.
 This ultimately defeats the purpose of using a mask in the first place: to put up a barrier against infected respiratory droplets that come from the nose and mouth.

 Does your face mask afford you and the people around you optimal protection against Covid?
 Or are you making some of the most common mistakes when wearing a mask?
 Find out so that you can wear your mask correctly and maximize everyone’s protection from Covid and other infectious diseases.